How do botox injections work?

-It also examines some of the variables that may cause the timing of the total effect of Botox treatments to vary from person to person.
+You may also experience flu-like symptoms, headache, and an upset stomach.
+Injections in the face can also cause temporary drooping of the eyelids.
+It is important to note that you should not use Botox if you are pregnant or breastfeeding.
 To help reduce the possibility of side effects, your doctor may recommend using eye drops or ointments after an injection of botulinum toxin.
 When you are injected with botulinum toxin, your doctor may first rub a numbing cream into the area.
-Botox is a neurotoxin, which is scary, but it is perfectly safe as long as it is done and administered by a licensed professional.

-However, when Botox is properly used in a therapeutic setting, it is safe and has few side effects, reports the American Osteopathic College of Dermatology.
+Botox is a neurotoxin, but it is perfectly safe as long as it is done and administered by a licensed professional.
+If you have lines on the smooth part of your forehead above and between your eyebrows (the glabella), you should consider treatment with Botox Cosmetic.
+Healthcare providers strongly recommend that you get vaccinated against COVID-19 as soon as you are eligible, whether you have received Botox or not.
+A very thin and thin needle is used for Botox injections, so although it is normal to feel a pinch or slight pressure, the vast majority of patients do not describe the injections as painful.
+However, when Botox is properly used in a therapeutic setting, it is safe and has few side effects.
 For people looking to receive cosmetic Botox, the American Academy of Facial Aesthetics has a localization feature that can help.
 Millions of people have undergone treatment with this injectable since its creation in the early 2000s.
 Depending on the type of treatment, there are concerns that the effects of Botox may extend beyond the injection site, possibly leading to symptoms such as difficulty breathing.

 Lily Cautillo